-Content management system (CMS) allows you to manage the website’s content with ease.
-You have the control of almost everything on your website such as text, images, links, and menus.
+A content management system (CMS) allows you to manage the website’s content with ease.
+You have control of almost everything on your websites such as text, images, links, and menus.

 For simplicity’s sake, think of it as Facebook for example.
-You log in to your website admin panel, add new pages, update or delete existing ones.
-Same as you manage your Facebook profile ( images, statuses, comments and so on).
+You log in to your website admin panel, add new pages, and update or delete existing ones.
+Same as you manage your Facebook profile ( images, statuses, comments, and so on).

 static sites are still here and are a great alternative.
 The appearance of new tools such as static site generators made them popular again.
 We would suggest going with a static site generator if you need a website consisting of a few pages tho.
 They make development and “going live” much faster.
 But the issue arises once you have a lot of pages that need constant updates.

 Content management system, however, allows you to do it yourself and with ease.
 You don’t need to know and touch the website’s code at all; That’s a developer’s job after all.
 Everything is visual and intuitive, and in the end, you even get to save some money because you do it on your own.

 Content management system makes it easier for developers as well

 It allows us to focus on the core design and logic of your website and build it faster.
 We don’t reinvent the wheel since common features like Login, Media Uploads, Menus come out of the box.

 We then take it from there.
 Build on top of it and customize it to fit your needs and be intuitive for you to understand and use.

 The technical aspect of the CMS is that it uses a back-end programming language and a database.
 PHP, Ruby, Python, MySQL, and MongoDB to name a few.
 So everything is dynamic and with each update, you change and save the content to a database.